Overview

 Common Side Effects

 Common side effects of epinephrine may include anxiety, restlessness, dizziness, and shakiness.
-Rarely, the medication can lead to abnormal heart rate or rhythm, heart attack, sharp increase in blood pressure, and fluid build-up in the lungs, therefore patients with certain pre-existing conditions who may be at higher risk for adverse effects should speak to their allergist about when to use epinephrine.
+Rarely, the medication can lead to abnormal heart rate or rhythm, heart attack, sharp increase in blood pressure, and fluid build-up in the lungs.
+Therefore, patients with certain pre-existing conditions who may be at higher risk for adverse effects should speak to their allergist about when to use epinephrine.

 Using Epinephrine

-This page was reviewed for accuracy 2/1/2018.
+This page was reviewed for accuracy February 1, 2018.
+Most recently updated March 16, 2026.